The INDYCAR Earpiece Sensor System

 The system utilizes accelerometers, small sensors integrated into the earpiece that measure changes in linear force.
 Each earpiece is fitted with three accelerometers to sense and measure vertical, lateral and longitudinal G-forces on the driver’s head at the moment of impact.
 With vibration or movement, the accelerometer puts out voltage and the earpiece sensor system interprets the changes in voltage as changes in the car’s direction or velocity.
 By measuring the amplitude of the voltage, G-load at the time of the incident can be measured.

 Following a crash, information from the earpiece is downloaded through wires to the Accident Data Recorder, also known as the black box.
 After an accident, the information is transferred to a laptop and analyzed.
 This data gathered from the earpiece is utilized to evaluate how safety improvements like shoulder harnesses, seatbelts and head and neck restraints help prevent head and neck injuries.

-The Verizon IndyCar Series teamed with Air Force Research Laboratory engineers at Wright-Patterson Air Force base in Ohio to share crash impact and injury data gathered from the INDYCAR Earpiece Sensor System.
+The NTT IndyCar Series teamed with Air Force Research Laboratory engineers at Wright-Patterson Air Force base in Ohio to share crash impact and injury data gathered from the INDYCAR Earpiece Sensor System.

 Research is also shared with the commercial automotive industry through conferences and universities, which can lead to safety policy changes for auto manufacturers.